Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 That's one price for all those courses and more.

 And better still?
-You also get access to the private ZTM Discord community, where you can ask questions from your instructors, as well as other students and current working AI Engineers.
+You also get access to the private ZTM Discord community, where you can ask questions from me, from your other instructors, as well as other students and current working AI Engineers.